This is the multi-page printable view of this section. Click here to print.

 CategoryInspection target type of detected vulnerabilities

-• OS package or Language package is displayed
+• OS packages or Language packages are displayed

-OS/LanguageOS or Language package type of detected vulnerability
+OS/LanguageOS or Language package type of the detected vulnerability

 • Refer to the list of supported OSes and supported Languages

-Current versionCurrent version of the package where vulnerability was found (vulnerable version)
+Current versionCurrent version of the package with the vulnerability (vulnerable version)

-Modification statusExistence of a version with the vulnerability fixed for the package where the vulnerability was discovered (existence of a vulnerability patch version)
+Whether to editWhether a version with the vulnerability fixed exists for the package with the discovered vulnerability (whether a vulnerability patch version exists)

 Expand buttonView vulnerability detailed information

-• Expand button click displays detailed information about the vulnerability at the bottom
+• When you click the Expand button, detailed information about the vulnerability is displayed at the bottom

 • You can view the Description and Vectors results for the vulnerability.
-Detailed explanations for each Vector value are provided as tooltips
+Detailed explanations for each Vector value are provided via tooltips.

-• The detailed information opened with the Expand button can be closed by clicking the Collapse button
+• Detailed information opened with the Expand button can be closed by clicking the Collapse button.

-Image Tag Vulnerabilities detailed page, when you click the Package tab, you are taken to the package-specific vulnerability page.
-In the Package tab, you can view the image security vulnerability check results by package.
+Image Tag Vulnerabilities On the detail page, clicking the Package tab navigates to the package-specific vulnerability page.
+In the Package tab, you can view the image security vulnerability assessment results by package.

-• However, if the tag status is Inactive, Vulnerability Check button is not activated
+• However, if the tag status is Inactive, the vulnerability assessment button is not enabled

 DistributionOS name and version of the image Digest (Tags) to be inspected

-Package tab allows you to view the full package list, as well as the list of packages with discovered vulnerabilities and the list of packages without discovered vulnerabilities.
+In the Package tab, you can view the full list of packages and the lists of packages with detected vulnerabilities and without detected vulnerabilities.

 ItemDetailed description